 After the champagne is gone and the guests have left your house after another New Year’s Eve shindig, it’s time to focus on improving yourself in 2018.
 As you put on your pajamas and head into the bathroom, take a good look at your teeth and gums.
 What could you do to improve them?

-According to your dentist in Columbus, by including just a few habits into your daily routine as well as finally kicking the bad ones, you’ll be guaranteed to avoid dental issues in 2018.
+According to your dentist in Clintonville, by including just a few habits into your daily routine as well as finally kicking the bad ones, you’ll be guaranteed to avoid dental issues in 2018.
 Keep reading to learn how.

 Get To Your Dentist!